 Being renowned both at home and overseas, the team and the excellence it invokes reinforces the reputation of the UK and the country’s people and equipment.
 The Red Arrows fly BAE Systems’ Hawk T1, which is powered by a Rolls-Royce engine, and this technical expertise is crucial to the team’s success.

 Assisting in defence diplomacy

 Displays by the Red Arrows are one of the ways the UK strengthens its relationships abroad, benefitting defence and prosperity.
 The team provides the UK, as the Royal Air Force does, with a great ability and option to promote and support the country’s interests – diplomatically, industrially and militarily.
 The Red Arrows have, by the end of the 2016 season, displayed in 57 countries worldwide.
 The 2016 Asia-Pacific and Middle East Tour was a great example of how the Red Arrows represent the UK far away from home.
 The nine-week, 20,000-mile deployment visited 17 countries and drew a global audience of a billion people - seeing the team display in China for the first time.
 An 11-week tour of North America in 2019 was another success, with hundreds of millions of people watching the team live at events, via media, online or throughout an extensive outreach programme involving schools, colleges and businesses.

 Aiding recruitment for the UK Armed Forces

 The team are members of the Armed Forces and are proud to represent the UK.
-Many of the pilots and other members of the Squadron joined the Royal Air Force as a direct result of seeing the Red Arrows perform as children.
+Many of the pilots and other members of the team joined the Royal Air Force as a direct result of seeing the Red Arrows perform as children.